baz-ga/docker-edirom-online/README.md

 * STAGE 1: **xar-fetcher**

- The *xar-fetcher* stage is based on *bwbohl/sencha-cmd:2.1.0* and uses multiple strategies to obtain the EXPath Packages (XAR archives) that are to be deployed to *STAGE 2*.
+  The *xar-fetcher* stage is based on *bwbohl/sencha-cmd:2.1.0* and uses multiple strategies to retrieve the EXPath Packages (XAR archives) to be deployed to *STAGE 2*.
 One option is to inject local XAR archives (cf. [Building the Docker Image](#building-the-docker-image)).

 * STAGE 2: **edirom-online**

   The *edirom-online* stage is based on *stadlerpeter/existdb:6.4.0*, which runs an eXist database. *STAGE 2* copies XAR archives fetched by *STAGE 1* and places them into the `autodeploy` directory of the eXist database.
 Moreover, it provides a method for deploying additional XAR archives to the eXist database when running the Docker image for the first time (cf. [Running the Docker Image](#running-the-docker-image)).

 ## Pulling the Docker Image